kmafeni04/buffer-completions-lsp/README.md

-# text-only-completions-lsp
+# buffer-completions-lsp

-An LSP server that provides on text completions from files in your editor's buffer
+An LSP server that provides only text completions from files in your editor's buffer

 ## Dependencies
 - lua